bltavares/vagrant-baseline/README.md

 host_name=dots-nodejs use_default_box=false vagrant destroy
 ```

-### Extending with your own puppet scripts

-Sometimes you will want to try out some different modules that are not currently in the project, or will want to set up a webserver for the project you are writing and have it configured and deployed with your project.
-Or maybe you just want to have some packages installed, or removed.

-You can achieve that extending the project using the _puppet/custom_ folder.
-There is an example file to guide you in the path to extend your vagrant machine.

 ### Debugging

-When building puppet scripts, a verbose output can help.
-In those cases we provide the `DEBUG` variable to increase the output, show debug messages and create dependency graphs
+When building the machine, a verbose output can help.
+In those cases we provide the `DEBUG` variable to increase the output.

 ```bash
 DEBUG=1 host_name=redis vagrant up